New Zealand Food Guide

 Sausage Sizzle

-A simple but beloved New Zealand tradition consisting of a grilled sausage served on a slice of white bread with onions and tomato sauce.
+A simple New Zealand fixture: a grilled sausage wrapped in a slice of white bread with onions and tomato sauce.

 Allergens: